kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The problems and insights set out above are motivation for allowing endpoints to opt out of using the HTTP/2 priority scheme, in favor of using an alternative such as the scheme defined in this specification.
-The SETTINGS_DEPRECATE_HTTP2_PRIORITIES described below enables endpoints to understand their peer's intention.
+The SETTINGS_DEPRECATE_HTTP2_PRIORITIES setting described below enables endpoints to understand their peer's intention.
 The value of the parameter MUST be 0 or 1.
 Any value other than 0 or 1 MUST be treated as a connection error (see {{!RFC7540}}; Section 5.4.1) of type PROTOCOL_ERROR.